Neuro-Logical/speech/SLT_2023/README.md

 ```
 ## Data Pre-processing:

 * Recordings from both the data sets were resmapled to 16 kHz as required by the algorithms used for the feature extraction.
-The script to resample the recordings is ```Data_Preprocessing/convert_to_16k.sh```.
+To resample speech recordings to 16kHz run the script:
+  * ```Data_Preprocessing/convert_to_16k.sh```.
 * Spoken responses collected in the Cookie Theft task were automatically transcribed using a pre-trained conformer CTC  model (https://huggingface.co/csukuangfj/icefall-asr-librispeech-conformer-ctc-jit-bpe-500-2021-11-09) for the Librispeech data set built on top of icefall (https://github.com/k2-fsa/icefall).
 Transcriptions were manually supervised and corrected when needed,
 ## Feature Extraction